 Improve your credit score

 If you aren’t in a rush to buy a new home, you should take steps to improve your credit score.
 In general, you can do this by paying your bills on time, trying to not use more than 30% of your available credit limit, applying for new credit selectively, and not closing old credit accounts.
 By consistently taking these general steps, your credit score should start to improve in the coming months.
+If you have a zero credit score, here are specific steps you can take to build credit history.

 Credit scores and mortgage default insurance